hlfernandez/markdown-question-bank/README.md

 ### 📄 Code Appendices

 Several questions may refer to the same piece of code.
-To avoid repating it across them and having long quizes, code appendices can be created at the end of each Markdown file as follows:
+To avoid repeating it across them and having long quizzes, code appendices can be created at the end of each Markdown file as follows:

 ````markdown
 # Appendices